-Regarding requirements, we assume incoming data are already anonymized and consent is approved.
-Also, we assume our system will not dispute to a true data owner authorship or validity of his/her watermark.
-Likewise, a data buyer who bought a dataset should be able to provide proof of it.
+Regarding requirements, we assume that the incoming data are already anonymized and consent is already provided at the Personal Consent Manager (P-CM) module.
+Also, we assume that our system will not dispute to a true data owner authorship or validity of a watermark.
+Likewise, a data buyer who bought a dataset should be able to provide a proof of it.
 The list of requirements we rely on to develop the DP module are the following:

 - Functional requirements: a requirement that specifies what this module/component "should" do.
-These were defined in deliverable D1.114. - Non-functional requirements: a requirement that specifies "how" this module/component performs a certain function or functionality.
+These were defined in deliverable D1.118. - Non-functional requirements: a requirement that specifies "how" this module/component performs a certain function or functionality.